Tidal Freshwater Deltas

 A tidal freshwater delta is a sedimentary deposit formed at the boundary between an upland stream and an estuary.
 The origin of a tidal freshwater delta involves processes that are typical of all deltas as well as processes that are unique to the tidal freshwater setting.
 The combination of processes that create a tidal freshwater delta result in a distinct morphology and unique environmental characteristics.
 For more background information, see TFD Introduction.

-The research presented on this site about tidal freshwater deltas was conducted in the NOAA NERRS Chesapeake Bay-MD area, which includes two adjoining deltas- Otter Point Creek (OPC) and HaHa Branch Wetland (HBW).
+The research presented on this site about tidal freshwater deltas was conducted in the NOAA NERRS Chesapeake Bay, which includes two adjoining deltas- Otter Point Creek (OPC) and HaHa Branch Wetland (HBW).
 OPC is a 672 acre coastal forest and tidal freshwater delta that has formed where Winter's Run empties into the Bush River in Harford County, Maryland.
 OPC includes the Melvin G. Bosley Wildlife Conservancy and Leight Park.
 The wetlands within the Bosley Conservancy lie between the Route 40 bridge to the west and the Bush River to the east.

 HBW and OPC Sampling Site Maps